riverwaysoft/php-converter/README.md

                 new DateTimeTypeResolver(),
                 new ClassNameTypeResolver(),
 +               new InlineTypeResolver([
-+                 // Convert libphonenumber object to a string
++                 // Convert libphonenumber object to a string (works for both Dart/TypeScript)
-+                 'PhoneNumber' => 'string',
++                 'PhoneNumber' => PhpBaseType::string(),
-+                 // Convert PHP Money object to a custom TypeScript type
++                 // Convert PHP Money object to a custom TypeScript type (Won't work with Dart)
++                 // It's TS-only syntax, to support Dart and the rest of the languages you'd have to create a separate PHP class like MoneyOutput
 +                 'Money' => '{ amount: number; currency: string }',
 +                 // Convert Doctrine Embeddable to an existing Dto marked as #[Dto]
 +                 'SomeDoctrineEmbeddable' => 'SomeDoctrineEmbeddableDto',